Spirent/stc-otg-setup/README.md

       `docker load -i labserver-5.49.2816.tar.xz`
  4. Update the environment variables and otgservice binary file in .env file
  5. Run the compose file to deploy otg and labserver services as below.
       `docker-compose -f otg-compose.yaml up -d`
+ 6. Use **otg-multi-compose.yaml** file to start multi instances of otg service `docker-compose -f otg-multi-compose.yaml up --scale otg=2 -d`
+    **Note:**
+    **--scale otg=<no of otg instances>** option used to create multiple instances of otg/gnmi service and host ports will be assigned dynamically in below range.
+    **otg service:** 48153-48200
+    **gnmi service:** 49153-49200

- 6. Check if docker containers are running
+ 7. Check if docker containers are running
       `docker ps -a`
- 7. Login into otg container and check if gnmi and otg services are started `docker exec -it otg /bin/bash`
+ 8. Login into otg container and check if gnmi and otg services are started `docker exec -it otg /bin/bash`
- 8. Stop the containers.
+ 9. Stop the containers.
       `docker-compose -f otg-compose.yaml down`

 ## Environment
   - Install docker engine and docker compose on any flavour of Linux VM.
-      **Docker version**: 24.0.5
+      **Docker version**: 27.3.1
       **Docker-compose version**: 1.29.2

 ## AION Licensing